naripok/cryptotrader/README.md

 - chainer
 - optunity
 - ta-lib
+- cvxopt
 - empyrical
 - jupyter
 ```

-You also will need ta-lib binaries.
+You also will need ta-lib binaries installed on your system.

 ### Installing